-In 1995, the people of Ireland approved a referendum by a vote of 51% to 49% to eliminate the constitutional prohibition to divorce.
-Prior to the law being signed into law in 1996, many couples who no longer wanted to live as married to one another lead separate lives in what was referred to euphemistically as an Irish Divorce.
-Although legally married, the two people would often set up households with new mates and even start a second family.
-The uncoupling was complete in every way, expect in the eyes of the law.
+In 1995, the people of Ireland approved a referendum by a vote of fifty-one to forty-nine percent to eliminate the constitutional prohibition to divorce.
+Prior to the bill’s 1996 enaction into law, many couples who no longer desired to live as married led separate lives in a marital status that commonly carried the tongue-in-cheek label Irish Divorce.
+Although legally married to each other, the two people often established separate households with new mates and sometimes started second families.
+The uncoupling was complete in every way, except in the eyes of the law.

 Divorce is too often an expensive and messy affair.
-The costs of hiring lawyers, splitting up assets, selling a family home might be too much to bear for some couples.
-If there is no intention of remarrying by either spouse, then staying married to one another might make the most financial and emotional sense.
+The costs of hiring lawyers, dividing assets, and selling a family home might be too much to bear for some couples and their children.
+If there is no intention by either spouse to remarry, then staying legally married might make the most financial and emotional sense.
 If the couple decides that separation will be permanent, then obtaining a separation agreement is advised.
 Issues like division of debt, child custody, and support, and property ownership should be put into a legal document.
 A mediator can assist with this, although it is recommended that both spouses show the agreement to their respective lawyers before signing off.